photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 History Labs

 The Marchand Center For Public Engagement facilitates multiple History Labs.
 Each lab brings together diverse history practitioners to address a common theme or historical question.
-Lab participants include faculty, graduate students, undergraduates, outside scholars, archivists, teachers, and teacher leaders as they collaborate.
-History labs advance publicly engaged scholarship and research outputs.
+Lab participants include faculty, graduate students, undergraduates, outside scholars, archivists, teachers, and teacher leaders.
+History Labs serve to advance publicly engaged scholarship and accessible research.

 Screenshot of Nothing Less than Justice website - the text "Nothing Less than Justice" a top image of the 1977 California Women's Conference